OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Peripherals/uart1.md

 opkg python-pyserial
 ```

-You'll now be able to use PySerial
+You'll now be able to use PySerial!

 #### Using PySerial